StevenGolovkine/website/content/post/convolutions/index.md

   caption: Photo by Volodymyr Hryshchenko on Unsplash
   focal_point: Smart

-Summary: An introduction to recommender data and recsys architecture using `Keras`.
+Summary: An introduction to convolutions with `Keras`.
 ---